 The Turkish constitution, Law 298 on the basic principles of elections and the electoral registry, Law 2839 on deputies' elections, and Law 2972 on local-administration elections lay the legal groundwork for fair and orderly elections and prevent discrimination against any political party or candidate.
 However, the relative freedom given to each political party's central executive committee in determining party candidates (by Law 2820 on political parties, Article 37) renders the candidate-nomination process rather centralized, anti-democratic and exclusionary.
 The parliament weakened the centralization of political parties' leadership to some extent in 2014 with the passage of a law permitting co-leadership structures.
-However, administrative courts and the Council of State stopped these practices.
+However, administrative courts and the Council of State stopped the co-mayoral practices of the HDP.
+Parties' executive boards typically determine their parties' candidate lists, with the exception of the Republican People's Party, which holds a primary-election vote.
+An independent candidate who secures a majority of votes in his or her electoral district is allowed to take a parliamentary seat without regard to the nationwide threshold.

 The nationwide 10% electoral threshold for parliamentary elections (Law 2839 on deputies' elections, Article 33) is a major obstacle for all small political parties.
 In 2008, the European Court of Human Rights (ECtHR) found the 10% electoral threshold to be excessive, but not in violation of the European Convention on Human Rights' (ECHR) Protocol 1 Article 3.
-As of November 2015, there were 100 registered political parties, although only 20 participated in the 7 June 2015 parliamentary elections, and 16 in the subsequent 1 November 2015 elections.
-The share of the representation of valid votes rose to 92% during the last two parliamentary elections.
-Parties' executive boards typically determine their parties' candidate lists, with the exception of the Republican People's Party, which holds a primary-election vote.
-An independent candidate who secures a majority of votes in his or her electoral district is allowed to take a parliamentary seat without regard to the nationwide threshold.
+As of November 2018, there were 82 registered political parties, but only 10 of them participated in the 24 June 2018 parliamentary elections.
+The Party Law (Article 90/2) was amended in order to enable parties to form pre-electoral alliances in March 2018.
+The share of the representation of valid votes rose to 98%, and resulted in overrepresentation of big parties (8%) and underrepresentation of small parties (6%) in this parliament.

 According to the constitutional amendments of 2017 (Article 101/3), political parties that either individually or as a coalition gained at least 5% of the total votes in the last parliamentary election can nominate a presidential candidate.
-In addition, independents can run as a presidential candidate if they collect at least 100,000 signatures certified by a public notary, which creates a financial obstacle for candidates.
-It is not yet clear whether a notarization for each signature will be required.
-However, if a notary is required, the cost of collecting 100,000 signatures to the candidate is likely to be around TYR 15 million (€3.3 million).
+In addition, independents can run as a presidential candidate if they collect at least 100,000 signatures for which notarization is not required in the 2018 elections.

-Presidential candidates are not asked to pay a nomination fee; however, political parties require parliamentary candidates to pay a fee ranging from €185 to €2,800.
-Women candidates are generally asked to pay half or less of the fee required from male candidates.
+Presidential candidates are not asked to pay a nomination fee; however, political parties require parliamentary candidates to pay a fee ranging from 250 to 1,700 in 2018.
+Women candidates are generally asked to pay half or less of the fee required from male candidates or no fee at all.
 Most political parties do not ask for a nomination fee from disabled candidates.
-Independent candidates face greater obstacles, as they must submit a nomination petition along with a fee of about €3,279 (TRY 10,167).
-This fee is held by the revenue department of the provincial election board where the candidate is standing for election.
-If the independent candidate fails to be elected, this fee is registered as revenue by the Treasury.
+Independent candidates face greater obstacles, as they must submit a nomination petition along with a fee of about 2,300 (TRY 13,916).
+This fee is held by the revenue department of the provincial election board where the candidate is standing for election and is registered as revenue by the